Criminal Charges For Voyeurism?

 Subsection 4 of section 162 says that anyone who prints, copies, publishes, distributes, circulates, sells, advertises or makes available a voyeuristic recording, as defined in the above section, is guilty of an offence.
 Regardless of whether or not the individual who publishes the material actually recorded it they are guilty of an offence, if they know it was obtained illegally.

 When looking for a criminal defence lawyer to help you get your voyeurism charges dropped in Calgary and Edmonton, look no further than Alberta Legal.
 We can help you secure the outcome you deserve because we have hundreds of years of combined experience.

 Criminal Charges For Voyeurism

 Anyone that commits an offence, as outlined above, is guilty of an indictable offence and liable to imprisonment for a maximum term of five years or an offence punishable on summary conviction.
-Our team will fight to defend your freedom when you're facing voyeurism charges.
+Our team will fight to defend your freedom when you're facing voyeurism charges in Calgary and Edmonton.
 These charges do not have to ruin your life.

 What Are Some Defences For Voyeurism?

 A person can successfully defend against a voyeurism allegation if he or she can establish that the observation and or recording was made in a place where the person had no expectation of privacy.
 Another possible defence is based on whether the prosecution can prove beyond a reasonable doubt that you were the person who made the observation or recording.

 Voyeurism allegations can be defended against on the basis that you didn’t capture or intend to capture the person’s genitals, sexual activity or that what was done wasn’t done for a sexual purpose.
 Voyeurism allegations can be complex as far as the legal analysis and the strategic defence that is needed.